walterbm/rusty-resizer/README.md

 - `source`: **required** to specify the full url of the target image
 - `height` & `width`: the resized image's dimensions (if `height` or `width` are alone the other dimension is computed to preserve the aspect ratio)
 - `quality`: optionally set the compression quality for image formats that accept compression (e.g. jpeg)
-- `format`: convert the source to another format during the resize operation (e.g. png -> jpeg) and if set to `auto` attempt to automatically convert the source image to `WebP` based on client's `Accept` header
+- `format`: convert the source to another format during the resize operation (e.g. png -> jpeg) and if set to `format=auto` attempt to automatically convert the source image to `WebP` based on client's `Accept` header

 ## Configuration